Dissipative structures in topological lattices of nonlinear optical resonators: Chains of coupled microresonators

-However, the excitation of the individual supermode requires an accurate pump projection on its spatial profile.
+The excitation of the individual supermode requires an accurate pump projection on its spatial profile.
 Though the excitation of the system via a single resonator is possible, the pump power, in this case, will be redistributed among all the supermodes within the excitation bandwidth.
 The number of the excited modes will depend on the local density of states within the width of the band in Fig.~\ref{fig:pic1}(d).
-Even if the resonance linewidth is small enough, so the individual resonances in Fig.~\ref{fig:pic1}(d) are distinguishable, the single-resonator pump scheme always leads to the excitation of supermodes in pairs due to their two-fold degeneracy, except for the modes from the very top and bottom of the band (cf. SI).
+Even if the resonance linewidth is small enough, so the individual resonances in Fig.~\ref{fig:pic1}(d) are distinguishable, the single-resonator pump scheme always leads to the excitation of supermodes in pairs due to their two-fold degeneracy, except for the modes from the very top and bottom of the band.
 For simplicity, in the following we focus on the ideal case of a single supermode excitation.
+The pump efficiency and the number of excited supermodes in the chain of resonators depend on the spatial arrangement of the pump scheme and the density of states of supermodes.
+According to Eq.~(\ref{SIeq:pump_projection}), if the resonator $\ell=0$ is pumped, all the supermodes have a pump term with the projection amplitude $1/\sqrt{N}$.
+With the increasing number of resonators, pumping scheme with a single resonator excitation becomes less efficient, and more sophisticated schemes are required.
+To excite only one supermode with index $k_0$, one needs to adjust the relative phases of the pump lasers accurately; thus, the maximal projection on the supermode $k_0$ will be achieved for pump configuration